kossmanf/bachelorThesis/evaluation/generate proofs/README.md

 ```

 ### Required directories
-- `./axioms`: Folder with the axiom files only containing the files with the conjectures that where used to proof the specified output files.
+- `./axioms`: Folder with the axiom files to be proven.

 ## Output
 The script will output proof results into a structured directory under `./proofsNormal` based on the category of each axiom.
 Each proof attempt is logged in the `proofLog.txt` file.